-Besides the stoichiometric matrix also the vector v of reaction rates, specifying the fluxes through individual reactions, is crucial for the formulation of an ODE model (see Figure 3).
+Besides the stoichiometric matrix, also the vector v of reaction rates, specifying the fluxes through individual reactions, is crucial for the formulation of an ODE model (see figure 3).
 Parameters enter the ODE model via v.
 Parameter values or even the whole functional form of enzymatic rate laws may be inaccessible via experimental measurements or simply unknown, respectively.
-It has been shown that enzymatic rate laws, which can be highly nonlinear due to allosteric interactions, can differ considerably between $in\ vivo$ and $in\ vitro$ conditions [152]

-leading to large discrepancies between the in vivo and in vitro kinetic characteristics of enzymes.
+It has been shown that enzymatic rate laws, which can be highly nonlinear due to allosteric interactions, can differ considerably between in vivo and in vitro kinetic characteristics of enzymes.
 Hence there is a need in systems biology for robust methods making it possible to infer these important parameters from experimental data.
 The insight gained from simulation results of properly parameterized models may stir the design of further in vivo and in vitro experiments.
 The newly gathered data, in turn, boost the development and refinement of the models to bring their description level closer to physical and biological reality.

-The efforts in systems biology to build accurate and predictive in silico models of biological systems and the rapid development of experimental techniques paved the ground for synthetic biology [4] which seeks, on the one hand, to engineer existing biological systems and, on the other hand, to design de novo synthetic networks from well characterized biological parts or non-natural components exhibiting a desired qualitative dynamic behavior.
+The efforts in systems biology to build accurate and predictive in silico models of biological systems and the rapid development of experimental techniques paved the ground for synthetic biology [4] which seeks, on the one hand, to engineer existing biological systems and, on the other hand, to design de novo synthetic networks from well-characterized biological parts or non-natural components exhibiting a desired qualitative dynamic behavior.

-In analogy to electrical engineering, where complicated functional circuits are built from a handful of well understood and standardized entities such as transistors, resistors etc., efforts are currently under way to compile a similar standardized list of biological objects [16], e.g., the BioBrick registry (http://partsregistry.org), a database hosted at MIT's registry of standardized biological parts, is such a collection of genetically encoded functional parts that can be combined to build synthetic biological devices and systems.
+In analogy with electrical engineering, where complicated functional circuits are built from a handful of well-understood and standardized entities such as transistors, resistors, etc, efforts are currently under way to compile a similar standardized list of biological objects [16], e.g., the BioBrick registry (http://partsregistry.org), a database hosted at MIT's registry of standardized biological parts, is such a collection of genetically encoded functional parts that can be combined to build synthetic biological devices and systems.